 - Support of different O&M models: an O&M model allows specifying who is responsible for managing what part of the network.
 The various NPN scenarios, with a number of vertical use cases and a plenty of deployment variants, in some cases may lead to the definition of different O&M models.
 For example, many small and medium-sized enterprises (SMEs) do not have sufficient technical expertise for their NPNs' deployment and operation.
 Therefore, cooperation with PLMN Operators to obtain O&M of NPNs from PLMN Operators might be the most cost-effective way for such customers.
 On the other hand, large enterprises like electric utility companies might want to have their own O&M for their NPNs to fulfil specific requirements.

-- Management capability exposure: this expresses the ability of an NPN-SP to expose some management capabilities, such as performance and KPIs monitoring and provisioning management capabilities, to the corresponding NPN-SC.
+- Management capability exposure: this expresses the ability of an NPN-SP to expose some management capabilities, such as performance and KPIs monitoring, fault supervision and provisioning management capabilities, to the corresponding NPN-SC.
 The NPN-SP makes the selected NPN management capabilities available through well-defined APIs to allow the NPN-SC to consume these capabilities, as well as extending them with their own operation and maintenance systems, if needed.
 NPN-SC may provide their business objectives by intents and policies management to NPN-SP and no need to focus on detailed configuration parameters of NPNs.
 The mobile management capabilities exposed to the enterprise are as follows.

 - Management capability of configuration: The vertical may request to mobile network operator for a limited management capability which would enable the enterprise to dynamically change the configuration parameters (e.g. CAG configuration).